takuseno/tensor-bridge/README.md

 copy_tensor(jax_data, torch_data)
 ```

 :warning: Currently, this repository is under active development.
-Espeically, transfer between different layout of tensors are not implemented yet.
+Especially, transfer between different layout of tensors is not implemented yet.
 I recommend to try `copy_tensor_with_assertion` before starting experiments. `copy_tensor_with_assertion` will raise an error if copy doesn't work.
 If `copy_tensor_with_assertion` raises an error, you need to force the tensor to be contiguous:
 ```py
 # PyTorch example